tidal/PEIP/README.markdown

 <h2>WHAT?</h2>

 PEIP is a pure PHP Middleware Framework to easily create Messaging- and Work-Flows.<br>
-One of it's goals is to provide implementations of <a href="http://www.eaipatterns.com/eaipatterns.html">Enterprise Integration Patterns</a> for PHP (and more).<br>
+One of PEIP's goals is to provide implementations of <a href="http://www.eaipatterns.com/eaipatterns.html">Enterprise Integration Patterns</a> for PHP (and more).<br>
 PEIP can be used by scripting or configuration (recommended).<br>
 PEIP is noninvasive - it plays nicely and intergrates with your favorite MVC, Library, Services or PHP Applications.<br> PEIP itself (contrary to any other Messaging Framework) is Event Driven.
-This allows for easily combining it´s components without a need for coupling.<br>
+This allows for easily combining it's components without a need for coupling.<br>
+PEIP can be easily extended and integrated (by using its interfaces)<br>
+PEIP's configuration can be easily augmented by simple plugins.
 <h2>WHY?</h2>

 soon to follow as a blog-post.